per volar sunata

-St Margaret's is an independent day and boarding school for students from Pre-Preparatory to Year 12.
+St Margaret's is an independent day and boarding school for girls from Pre-Prep to Year 12 and boys in Pre-Prep and Prep.
 Founded in 1895 by the Sisters of The Society of the Sacred Advent, St Margaret's is renowned as being one of Queensland's leading educators of young women.

 St Margaret’s has a proud history dating back to its establishment in 1895 by The Sisters of The Society of the Sacred Advent.
 The School is founded on a philosophy of six core values: courage, faith, integrity, passion, respect and spirit, with the School motto "Per Volar Sunata" (born to fly upwards), inspiring St Margaret’s students to believe in their abilities and achieve their personal best in all endeavours.

 As a member of the Queensland Girls’ Secondary Schools Sports Association Inc (QGSSSA), St Margaret’s participates in a range of academic, sporting and cultural competitions against other long-standing Brisbane schools.

 There are approximately 320 students in the Primary School and 680 in the Secondary School.
 Boarding has been an integral part of the School’s life and around 170 girls from Years 5 to 12 are accommodated at St Margaret’s.